jariahh/ngx-markjs/projects/ngx-markjs/README.md

 # ngx-markjs

-It is Angular 18 wrapper for very cool text highlighting lib [Mark.js](https://markjs.io)
+It is an Angular 20 wrapper for the very cool text highlighting lib [Mark.js](https://markjs.io)

 ## How to use